 The Historic center of Rome (Centro Storico in Italian) is considered to be the area inside the city walls, an area of just over 5 square miles or just under 14 square kilometers.
 Most everything you've heard about historic Rome is here: the Spanish Steps, Piazza Navona, Campo de’ Fiori, Trastevere, Vatican and Villa Borghese, Colosseum and Termini.

-On the Map you'll see Rome's two metro lines crossing in front of Termini Station.
-The red dots represent the stops.
+Rome's two metro lines cross in front of Termini Station (See a Transportation Map of Rome).
 You must buy tickets in advance at newsstands, tabacchis (tobacco shops), or vending machines.

 Central Rome isn't the only area tourists might explore.
 There are two areas to the north which I find fascinating: Malborghetto and Livia's Villa.
 These are places along the ancient Via Flaminia you can get to by public transportation if you are housed inside the historic center or by car if you've chosen a spot outside the center.
 You can also walk from the Ponte Milvio in northern Rome, the bridge where Constantine defeated Maxentious after a vision that suggested divine intervention, an event that began Constantine's conversion to Christianity with a little help from his mother, an event commemorated in Sardinia in July at L'Ardia di San Costantino.
 The Flaminia, like the Appian Way, offers some Roman funereal architecture along the way.
 Read more about Malborghetto, the "bad little hamlet" built around a 4th century arch, or about Livia's Villa (Livia Drusilla, wife of the emperor Augustus, owned it with her family).